Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-ReentrantReadWrite.md

 ## **Common Problems**

 ???+ danger "Write Starvation"
-     In scenarios with **frequent readers**, a **writer may starve** because readers keep acquiring the read lock, delaying the writer indefinitely.
+     In scenarios with frequent readers, a writer may starve because readers keep acquiring the read lock, delaying the writer indefinitely.

     !!! success "Solution"
         Use a **fair lock**